 Staying one step ahead of its users through innovation is central to Maxon's brand as a creative company.
-So when their phenomenal growth exceeded their website's capacity, Maxon sought a strategic partner who could create alongside them and help them scale quickly.
+So when phenomenal growth exceeded its website's capacity, the Maxon team sought a strategic partner who could create alongside them and help them scale quickly.

-In 2020 Maxon engaged the Foster Commerce team to work on Maxon.net.
-In addition to taking the site to the next level in performance, accessibility, and multi-lingual support, the team provided a cutting-edge user experience for site admins.
+In 2020 Maxon engaged Foster Commerce to work on Maxon.net.
+In addition to taking the site to the next level in performance, accessibility, and multi-lingual support, the Foster Commerce team provided a cutting-edge user experience for site admins.
 Specifically, Foster Commerce invented a new tool for publishing website content which streamlined the author experience (AX) and transformed product launches.

-Before beginning work on Maxon.net, Foster Commerce had already established a trusting relationship with Maxon eight years prior.
-In 2012 Paul Babb, Maxon's Chief Marketing Officer, hired Foster Commerce to help with Maxon’s online learning center, Cineversity.com.
+Before beginning work on Maxon.net, Foster Commerce had already established a trusting relationship eight years prior.
+In 2012 Paul Babb, Maxon's Chief Marketing Officer, hired Foster Commerce to help with its online learning center, Cineversity.com.

 Soon after, Foster Commerce owner Stephen Callender introduced Paul to Craft CMS.
-Together they decided to use Maxon's 3dmotionshow.com website to test Craft as the CMS solution for all Maxon properties.
+Together they decided to use Maxon's 3dmotionshow.com website to test Craft as the CMS solution for all its properties.